joshraphael/ra4111/DESIGN.md

 ![level3mission3](badges/img/Level3Mission3.png "Level 3 Mission 3")

-Search for the piggy bank
+Search for the piggy bank and complete Level 3 Mission 3

 Conditions:
 1. Go from the lobby to Level 3 Mission 3